AJEET8999/PHP-website/README.md

 # PHP-website
-Dynamic website where user can upload image with quotes after user log in verification.
+Dynamic website codes where user can upload image with quotes after user log in verification.